 Multi Class (MC) swimming is a form of competition designed specifically for swimmers with a disability.
 MC events are normal swimming events with some minor modifications to the rules and regulations.

-- How to get Classified
+- How can I get classified?

-- The Classification Pathway
+- Upcoming Classification Events